Pruning-Aware Merging for Efficient Multitask Inference: Related Work

-\fakeparagraph{Single-Task Pruning} Network pruning is the de facto approach to reduce the number of operations in a deep neural network without incurring loss in accuracy \cite{bib:PIEEE17:Sze}.
-Unstructured pruning reduces the redundancy in a network by eliminating the unimportant weights \cite{bib:NIPS17:Dong, bib:NIPS16:Guo}.
-However, customized hardware \cite{bib:ISCA16:Han} is compulsory to exploit such irregular sparse connections for inference acceleration.
-Alternatively, structured pruning enforces sparsity at the granularity of channels/filters \cite{bib:ICLR17:Li, bib:NIPS16:Wen} or neurons \cite{bib:ICML18:Dai, bib:arXiv16:Hu}.
-The resulting sparsity is more regular and easier to achieve acceleration on general-purpose mobile processors.
+\fakeparagraph{Network Pruning} Network pruning reduces the number of operations in a deep neural network without loss in accuracy \cite{bib:PIEEE20:Deng, bib:PIEEE17:Sze}.
+Unstructured pruning removes unimportant weights \cite{bib:NIPS17:Dong, bib:KDD20:Gao, bib:NIPS16:Guo}.
+However, customised hardware \cite{bib:ISCA16:Han} is compulsory to exploit such irregular sparse connections for acceleration.
+Structured pruning enforces sparsity at the granularity of channels/filters/neurons \cite{bib:ICML18:Dai, bib:ICLR17:Li, bib:CVPR19:Molchanov, bib:NIPS16:Wen}.
+The resulting sparsity is fit for acceleration on general-purpose processors.
+Prior pruning proposals implicitly assume a single task in the given network.
+We identify the challenges to prune a multitask network and propose a network merging scheme such that pruning the merged multitask network minimises computation cost of all task combinations in the network.

-All previous network pruning research deals with the \textit{intra-redundancy} of a single network.
-We make the first attempt to enable prior single-task pruning strategies for multi-task pruning such that both \textit{intra-} and \textit{inter-redundancy} of correlated tasks can be suppressed.
-Aimed at multi-task inference acceleration on general-purpose processors, we enforce neuron-level sparsity within networks as \cite{bib:ICML18:Dai, bib:arXiv16:Hu} and a higher-level regular sparsity across networks, as will be shown in \secref{subsec:method}.

-\fakeparagraph{Multi-Task Networks} Multi-Task Learning (MTL) is a paradigm that often jointly trains multiple correlated tasks from scratch for better generalisation of tasks \cite{bib:NSR17:Zhang}.
-In MTL, a multi-task network is typically configured to avoid improper knowledge transfer \cite{bib:NIPS14:Yosinski}.
-Our work differs from general MTL in that the latter seldom account for the compactness of a multi-task network or any subset of tasks therein.
-Furthermore, most MTL proposals ignore models pre-trained for individual tasks.

-Few proposals have explored constructing a compact multi-task network from pre-trained models \cite{bib:IJCAI18:Chou, bib:NIPS18:He, bib:arXiv19:Vandenhende}.
-Vandenhende~\etal propose a branched multi-task structure by analysing the task relatedness among pre-trained networks, which implicitly reduces their overall size.
-MTZ \cite{bib:NIPS18:He} and NeuralMerger \cite{bib:IJCAI18:Chou} explicitly compress inter-redundancy by weight sharing among pre-trained networks to reduce their overall memory footprint.
-In addition to decreasing memory consumption, we also aim at a multi-task network with minimal computation workload.
-Moreover, we study analytically and empirically whether intra- and inter-redundancy can be simultaneously eliminated by single-task pruning, a problem unexplored in prior research \cite{bib:IJCAI18:Chou, bib:NIPS18:He, bib:arXiv19:Vandenhende}.